-The AGSD-UK is a charity supporting those affected by Glycogen Storage Disease (GSD).
+AGSD-UK is a registered charity supporting those affected by Glycogen Storage Disease (GSD).

-It aims to provide support throughout the UK to sufferers and their families.
+We aim to provide support throughout the UK to patients and their families.
 In more detail we:

-- Protect and promote the best interests of those affected with a GSD.
+- Protect and promote the best interests of those affected by any of the GSDs.

-- Act as a vehicle of communication on GSD related matters by publishing and distributing relevant material.
+- Communicate GSD related matters by commissioning, publishing and distributing relevant material.

-- Contribute to the advancement of treatments and cures through sponsorship of research, studies and trials.
+- Contribute to the advancement of treatments and cures through sponsorship and support of research, studies and trials.